A man and a woman sitting on a couch together at home, lovingly petting a small gray dog.

 1. A credit card could help couples manage their finances and earn rewards.

-A credit card can have many benefits for you and your partner, from helping you manage your budget to earning miles for your next trip.
-Credit card issuers don’t usually offer couples a joint credit card account.
-However, you could still share an account by adding one partner as an authorized user on the other person’s credit card.
-Alternatively, you can keep your accounts separate but choose cards that complement each other.
-Read on to learn how you can choose the best credit card for couples to meet your financial needs.
+Credit card issuers don’t usually offer a joint credit card account.
+However, you could still share an account by adding one partner as an authorized user on the other partner’s credit card.
+Alternatively, you can keep your accounts separate.
+If you do this, choosing cards that complement each other can maximize your credit card rewards.

 How to choose a credit card for couples